HaleyKwok/University-Academic-Management-System/README.md

 - **Section to Time Slot**: Many-to-One (A time slot can accommodate many sections, but each section occurs during one specific time slot).
 - **Prereq to Course**: Many-to-One (A course can have many prerequisites, but each prerequisite relation points to one specific course).
 - **Grading Components**: Many-to-One (A course can have multiple grading components, but each component is associated with one course).

+## 📝 Changelog
+- [2024.04.21]: Project started.

+---

+## 📢 Disclaimer
+We have developed this repository to be used for project purposes and therefore it should only be used for personal/research/non-commercial purposes.

+---

+Copyright © University of California, Berkeley, Faculty of Engineering, Department of Industrial Engineering and Operation Research, Hin Chi Kwok [https://github.com/HaleyKwok], Gilberto Yarritu [https://github.com/GilbertoYTec], Zixuan Huangfu, Yi Fang and Yu-Heng Chi.
+All rights reserved.